Aarti2105/Waste-Management-System/README.md

 * Frontend			- React.js, Bootstrap
 * Backend 			- Express.js, Node.js

-now aarti has been come to upgrade this project ha!
+now aarti dadas has been come to upgrade this project ha!!